gem5/website/_pages/documentation/general_docs/m5ops.md

 # M5ops

 This page explains the special opcodes that can be used in M5 to do checkpoints etc. The m5 utility program (on our disk image and in util/m5/*) provides some of this functionality on the command line.
 In many cases it is best to insert the operation directly in the source code of your application of interest.
 You should be able to link with the appropriate libm5.a file and the m5ops.h header file has prototypes for all the functions.
+A tutorial on using the M5ops was given as a part of the gem5 2022 Bootcamp.
+A recording of this event can be found [here](https://youtu.be/TeHKMVOWUAY).

 ## Building M5 and libm5